Who Invented the Bomb?

 The history of science is embellished with propaganda, that it may appear, to those ignorant of true science history to be the well-oiled machine of discovery by those made of the right stuff, like Hahn.

 It’s mostly lies.

-The pioneers of the atomic bomb (and it’s the bomb that all this fuss is about) had much in common: Most were German or Jewish or both, they all worked together in Germany at one time or another and they certainly all knew each other very well.
+The pioneers of the atomic bomb (and it’s the bomb that all this fuss is about) had much in common: Most were German or Jews or both, they all worked together in Germany at one time or another and they certainly all knew each other very well.
 The idea that nuclear fission was the culmination of years of theoretical hard work is baloney.
-It was about discrimination, desperation and grasping the final straw; that a female chemist, Ida Noddack, may just, have the right answer.
+It was about sex discrimination, desperation and grasping the final straw; that a female chemist, Ida Noddack, may just, have the right answer.

 Lise Meitner et alii

 jwa.org: “She led several courses in quantum physics with her outstanding graduate students (such as Leo Szilard) as assistants, until Adolf Hitler’s racist decrees in April, 1933 stripped Jewish academics of their professorial positions.”

 Lise Meitner and Otto Frisch 13 January 1939